 - pay a bond

 - appear before the court if required to do so

 - comply with any special conditions set by the court.

-If the child complies with the conditions of the bond for the period of the adjournment, the court will dismiss the charge and return the bond without recording a conviction.
+If the child complies with the conditions of the good behaviour bond for the period of the adjournment, the court will dismiss the charge and return the bond without recording a conviction.

-If the child breaches the conditions of the bond, the court may either declare the bond forfeited (that is, keep the bond money) and impose no further penalty, or hold another hearing and impose a different sentence.
+If the child breaches the conditions of the bond, the court may declare the bond forfeited (that is, keep the bond money) and impose no further penalty.
+Or the court may hold another hearing and impose a different sentence.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.